 - SYS 2 T-LOC Systainer

 Festool PDC 18/4 QuaDrive Cordless Drill Performance

-Clearly, Festool designed the QuaDrive to still work well in the shop, but also gave it the tools to get out on the jobsite.
-To see how it would perform out where the big boys live, I put it through the same kind of tests we performed in our Heavy Duty 18V drill shootout.
+Festool designed the QuaDrive to still work well in the shop, but also gave it the tools to get out on the jobsite.
+To see how it would perform out where the big boys live, I put it through the same kind of tests we performed in our best cordless drill article.
 It had to show us what it is capable of when it comes to drilling, driving lag bolts, boring with spade bits, and cutting with hole saws.

 Driving 3-1/2 inch by 3/8 inch diameter lag bolts into those pilot holes was next.
 Driving them flush to the wood surface took an average of 5.27 seconds.
 This would have been near the bottom of the group.
 However, let’s keep in mind that the amount of torque available is lower – and the QuaDrive was able to complete the task with no hesitation.

 Festool doesn’t offer a maximum hole saw recommendation, so it got to try 3 inches like the rest of the drills we’ve tested.
 Okay, to be fair, I would have tested it with the same hole saw regardless.
 This is a tough test.
-There are many drills that have to drop down into low speed to complete it effectively, and in the process, can torque the mess out of your wrist and elbow.
-I was able to drill most effectively in 2 gear, but could also make it work in the higher speed 3rd gear.
+Many drills have to drop down to low speed to complete it effectively, and in the process, can torque the mess out of your wrist and elbow.
+I was able to drill most effectively in 2 gear, but could also make it work in the higher-speed 3rd gear.
 Both resulted in cutting speeds right at 18.20 seconds through 1-1/2 inches of plywood.

 Ergonomics aside, creating a smooth experience requires a tool to deliver its power consistently as the task becomes more stressful.
 The more a drill binds up and releases, the more we feel it through our arms.
 Festool simply does a fantastic job of controlling this.